wheeler-microfluidics/hv513-board/README.md

 serial port.
 On systems with multiple serial ports, use the `-p` command line argument to specify the serial port to use.
 For example:

-    python -m rpc_project_template.bin.upload -p COM3 uno
+    python -m hv507_switching_board.bin.upload -p COM3 uno

 --------------------------------------------------

 ## Usage ##

-After uploading the firmware to the board, the `rpc_project_template.Proxy` class can be used to interact with the Arduino device.
+After uploading the firmware to the board, the `hv507_switching_board.Proxy` class can be used to interact with the Arduino device.

 See the session log below for example usage.